buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_4_Store_Data_On_Smart_Contract.md

 We also use some magic here with `msg.sender`.
 This is the wallet address of the person who called the function.
 This is awesome!
 It's like built in authentication.
 We know exactly who called the function because in order to even call a smart contract function, you need to be connected with a valid wallet!

 In the future, we can write functions that only certain wallet addresses can hit.
 For example, we can change this function so that only our address is allowed to send a wave.
-Or, maybe have it where only your friend's can wave at you!
+Or, maybe have it where only your friends can wave at you!

 ✅ Updating run.js to call our functions
 ---------------------------------------